 Mindful, then, of all the mighty works of God, remembering that he divided the sea for you and held back the waters of the river, you will turn to them and say: Why was it, sea, that you fled?
 Jordan, why did you turn back?
 Mountains, why did you skip like rams, and you hills, like young sheep?
 And the word of the Lord will reply: The earth is shaken at the face of the Lord, at the face of the God of Jacob, who turns stones into a pool and rock into springs of water.

-The early Church saw the sacrament of baptism not only as the crossing of the Red Sea, but also as the crossing of the Jordan into the promised land.
-This reading, used in the Roman Catholic Office of Readings for Wed of the Tenth week of the year, is taken from a homily on Joshua (Hom 4, 1: PG 12, 842-843) by Origen, an early church father who died in 252AD.
+This post on baptism as crossing the Jordan into the Promised Land is used in the Roman Catholic Office of Readings for Wed of the Tenth week of the year.
+It is an excerpt from a homily on Joshua (Hom 4, 1: PG 12, 842-843) by Origen, an early church father who died in 252AD.